Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Thermodynamics

 where $\eta\equiv {\rm diag}(-1,1)$ and $\beta=1/T$ is the inverse temperature.
 We work in the thermodynamic limit, with volume $V\to \infty$.
 It is convenient to study the equation of state using the dimensionless entropy density, defined as

 One can show that in two dimensions, $s_o(T)$ is a $C$-function interpolating between the central charges of the UV and IR CFTs.
-First note that it has the following high and low temperature limits
+First note that its high and low temperature limits are given by the Cardy formula